 I’m committed to fiscal stewardship, protecting freedoms, and supporting economic opportunity.
 I believe in listening to learn, leading with integrity, and building a community where families and businesses can thrive.

-Paid for by Chris Bryant for Longview City Council
+Paid for by Chris Bryant.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.